3 ways that piano playing aids wellness

 Whichever of these wellness areas you wish to work on, the piano gives you the opportunity to improve yourself while enjoying the challenge and fun of making music.

-Come into one of M. Steinert & Sons’ showrooms and start trying some of the pianos for yourself.
+Come into our showroom in Newton and start trying some of the pianos for yourself.
 One of our seasoned piano consultants will be glad to learn about your needs and interests to help you find the right piano for you.

 Until then, enjoy a few more columns to learn about some of Steinway’s most inspiring piano models and the kind of piano that is best for young piano students: